In the United States, landslides occur in every single state and territory.

 The flow can carry large items, including boulders, trees, and cars.

-They are among the most dangerous types of landslides in the world as they have high speeds and sheer destructive force.
+They are among the most dangerous types of landslides in the world due to their high speeds and sheer destructive force.

 7. Are debris flows or floods more dangerous?